 While they have a similar business model, the two mattresses are actually quite different in the way they feel.
 This article will highlight those differences to help you if you are making the decision of Brooklyn Bedding vs Loom And Leaf.

-- Similar business model (online-only) and value to the consumer
+- Both have a similar business model (online-only) and value to the consumer.

 - Brooklyn Bedding is $750 for a Queen with free shipping; L&L is $1,299 with white glove delivery